Taking care of your practice is just as important as taking care of your clients (and

 Keeping good records and understanding the tax implications of different aspects of your business can help you be better prepared for tax time, as well as be more aware of how you’re doing throughout the year—all of which can help you build a successful massage therapy practice.

 Learn a few pointers that will help take the pain out of filing your taxes, including the benefits of timely record keeping, preparation of accurate income tax returns and managing information to more successfully run your massage therapy business.
-Register now »
+Register now for this tax CE »